renaissance-publishing/renaissance/src/chapters/38-module-monastery.md

----
-title: "Sample Module: A Crisis in Northland"
+# Sample Module: A Crisis in Northland
----

 ## Introduction